 A batch here is on the smaller side.
 10 average not-too-big muffins, or 12 itty bytties.
 In case you had more kids to feed, or liked smaller muffins, or whatevs… Personally I think a muffin should stand up outside of its paper liner – even just a little bit, So I stopped at 10.

 - I really went over the top with the coconut here.
-Coconut sugar (you can use white if you want) and Coconut milk yogurt keeps them vegan.
-You could use a soy based yogurt if you want vegan but can’t find coconut yogurt.
+Coconut sugar (you can use white if you want) and coconut milk yogurt keeps these healthy pineapple muffins vegan.
+A soy or almond vegan yogurt will work too.
 Or if vegan is not important to you, you could use regular yogurt.
 Vegan sour cream would be another good option, but I have not tried it in this particular recipe.

 - I liked these muffins better the next day – sometimes muffins are just like that.
-These are moist and not too sweet.
+The pineapple keeps these muffins moist and not too sweet.
 Keep leftovers in the fridge for a couple of days, any longer and you will need to stash them in the freezer.

 - 1 cup oat flour